Kale Microgreen Nutrition: Every Bite Packed with Vitamins

 You’ll most frequently find Scotch Blue Curled Kale microgreens with white stems and curly, green leaves.

-But I prefer Red Russian Kale microgreens, which have pink to violet stems, light green, smooth seed leaves, and frilly true leaves.
+But I prefer Red Russian Kale microgreens with pink to violet stems light green, smooth seed leaves, and frilly true leaves.

 Kale is often thought of as having a bitter taste, but Red Russian Kale microgreens are much sweeter and the tenderest of all kale varieties.